CytaStorm/Rubix-Cube-Solver/README.md

 Wednesday 25 May 2022 <br />
 Jeff Chen: <br />
-Began working on Solve, helped in dev of Driver <br />
+Began working on Solve, translating a python-based beginner's method for solving, helped in dev of Driver by fixing up mistakes and adding more movements and correcting wrong rotations <br />
 Gil Zheng: <br />
 Created methods in the drivers that allowed for user interaction, finished the update method and it's helper methods in order to keep refreshing display <br />
 Thursday 25 May 2022 <br />